 I was tired, drained and physically exhausted.
 I had been working and at the same time doing bird surveys, monitoring bumblebees, recording butterflies, surveying trees, reporting data… I was just trying to do too much.
 Then a chance conversation happened with a friend/mentor, when he remarked, “Why don’t you choose something to specialise in?
 Something you’re passionate about?
 You’re a person who likes detail and delving under the layers; we can all see that light in your eyes when you do that.”
 So after much thought and following my gut instinct, I chose to connect more deeply with TREES.

-Currently studying and working in forestry, arboriculture, woodland management and tree surveying, I’m thoroughly enjoying my tree journey (with a particular fondness for ancient and veteran trees).
-I tried climbing in 2020 with an arborist friend and felt naturally comfortable being up in the canopy.
-It had given me a completely different perspective of seeing the earth from a tree’s point of view.
-There are just so many different fields in tree-related work that interest me, but also by just being a petite Southeast Asian female entering a (white) male-dominated UK forestry and arboriculture industry, makes it extra significant to me.
+Studying and busy working in forestry, arboriculture, tree surveying as well as woodland management and consultancy, makes me very grateful for my choices.
+I’m thoroughly enjoying my tree journey (with a particular fondness for ancient and veteran trees)!
+It’s a great feeling being on terra firma looking up at a giant of a tree but being up in a tree’s canopy – climbing in sync with its grain and form – has also given me a completely different perspective of seeing the earth from a tree’s point of view.
+In the tree world, there are so many different subjects that interest me, but just the simple fact that I was a petite Southeast Asian female entering a (white) male-dominated UK forestry and arboriculture industry, makes it extra significant to me.

 I love the fact that trees are the oldest living organisms on this planet; they were here way before the dinosaurs, and still live on today.
 I feel this great connection with trees; when I’m among them they would whisper with their leaves rustling in the wind.
 When I put my hand on their bark I can feel their spirit pulsing through my veins.
 When they open up their leaves towards the sun I feel that same warmth tingling on my face.
 This intrinsic connection makes it even more real.